Platform Overview

 ) and networks (111.111.111.111/24

-) to find assets or "suggested targets" to add to the Halo Security platform.Assets that belong to your organization are added to your account as targets.
+Assets that belong to your organization are added to your account as targets.
 Our scanning services are run on targets to identify issues on them.
-Our pricing based on the number of targets you are monitoring and the services being used on them.
+Our pricing is based on the number of targets you are monitoring and the services being used on them.

 Learn more about targets:

 Services are what we call the types of scans run on targets.
-We believe that not all targets need to be analyzed at the same way.
+We believe that not all targets need to be analyzed in the same way.
 While your primary web application may need dynamic application security testing (we call this application scanning), you may need to only check the firewall and website status on a third-party hosted asset like a blog or help center.

 By default our scanned detect and organize data around:

-- DNS records
+DNS records

-- Server Vulnerabilities
+Server Vulnerabilities

-- 1.Issues: Issues represent various types risks, misconfigurations, and vulnerabilities we identify during a scan.
+Issues: Issues represent various types of risks, misconfigurations, and vulnerabilities we identify during a scan.
 They include vulnerabilities and configuration issues that we believe would be attractive to an attacker.
 Issues are assigned point values for risk scores.

-- 2.Risk scores: We sum up the value of different issues we detect to create risk scores.
-Your account, your targets and groups of targets you designate with tags all have risk scores applied and are tracked over time.
+Risk scores: We sum up the value of different issues we detect to create risk scores.
+Your account, targets, and groups of targets you designate with tags all have risk scores applied and are tracked over time.

-- 3.Risk indicators: We use colors (green, red and blue) throughout the dashboard to show the relative risk of certain elements to one another, so you can tell, for instance, which open ports or cipher suites are riskiest.
+Risk indicators: We use colors (green, red, and blue) throughout the dashboard to show the relative risk of certain elements to one another, so you can tell, for instance, which open ports or cipher suites are riskiest.

 To learn more about risk:

 We use the term remediation to describe the process of removing or reducing risks.
-Halo Security does not directly remediate any issues our scans detect, but we work with you to verify, understand and prioritize the issues we find.
+Halo Security does not directly remediate any issues our scans detect, but we work with you to verify, understand, and prioritize the issues we find.
 We also provide workflow management tools within the dashboard, along with integrations into your existing tools.

 Generally, once you remediate or remove a risk, you want to rescan to confirm that the issue is no longer present.